-Discuss future career goals and help students work to towards those goals (to the best of my ability).
+Discuss future career goals and help students work towards those goals (to the best of my ability).
 Connect students to other resources and networks to foster understanding of the job opportunities in and outside of academia.

-Meet with one-on-one with students either weekly or bi-weekly (depending on stage of graduate career) to discuss progress and upcoming plans.
+Meet one-on-one with students either weekly or bi-weekly (depending on stage of graduate career) to discuss progress and upcoming plans.

 Hold regular lab meetings and cultivate a collaborative and supportive lab environment where students can receive feedback and mentoring, work on professional development skills (e.g. presentation, writing, and time management skills), and engage in scientific discussions (theory, diversity, etc.).